stghn/awesome-R/README.md

 * [stringr](https://github.com/hadley/stringr) -  Consistent API for string processing.
 * [vroom](https://www.tidyverse.org/blog/2019/05/vroom-1-0-0/) - The fastest delimited reader for your R data-manipulation.
 * [purrr](https://purrr.tidyverse.org/) - It is part of tidyverse package and is a toolkit to apply functions for iteration.
-* [forcats](https://forcats.tidyverse.org/) - Provides a suite of tools that solve common problems with factors, including changing the order of levels or the values
+* [forcats](https://forcats.tidyverse.org/) - Provides a suite of tools that solve common problems with factors.
 * [tidymodels](https://rviews.rstudio.com/2019/06/19/a-gentle-intro-to-tidymodels/)- This package includes a group of packages to make all the tasks around fitting the model much easier.

 ## Graphic Displays